 Many of the cases document multi- partnerships with corporate clients or public organisations joining multiple business schools and alternative providers.
 Each of them brings their own strengths to the table, and there is a strong involvement of corporate L&D functions in the analysis and design phase of projects, not just in the execution, plus a mix of partners based not just on academic credentials but also for coaching purposes or for geographical and virtual coverage.

 Personal development focus, no technology landslide

 Experiential learning, action learning, coaching and mentoring are blended into development journeys with the use of all technological support available in the day-to-day working environment.
-And, as such technology follows work practices and helps to bridge agenda and geographical challenges, without being the major disruptor some fear.
+And as such, technology follows work practices and helps to bridge agenda and geographical challenges, without being the major disruptor of some fear.